tsuyoshi-yoneda-math/ParallelReservoirTurbulence/README.md

 Please acknowledge the use of these scripts in any publications which make use of them.

 Inspired by Google's science team's 2023 announcement of a machine learning model for weather forecasting that exceeds conventional physical models (GraphCast: Learning skillful medium-range global weather forecasting), I built a simple machine learning model of my own.
-More precisely, I constructed non-incremental online learning of parallelizable Reservoir (simple turbulence non-reduction model) and the corresponding realtime filter (based on Bayesian optimization) for the parallel data.
+More precisely, I constructed non-incremental online learning of parallelized Reservoir (simple turbulence non-reduction model) and the corresponding realtime filter (based on Bayesian optimization) for the parallel data.

 The strong point of this learning scheme is that only the most recent 1,000 hours of data are used to train the wind speed model.
 With this limited training data, online learning can be performed to predict three hours ahead in the Tokyo region.
 Compared to long-term learning models, its strength lies in its ability to flexibly adapt to sudden pattern changes.